 - "Convener" is an Eligible Person who serves in the role of organizing the first meeting of the TC, as defined in Section 2.3.

 - "Eligible Person" means one of a class of individuals that includes (a) OASIS Individual Members, (b) employees or designees of OASIS Organizational Members, and (c) such other persons as may be designated by the OASIS Board of Directors.

-- "Errata" means a set of changes or proposed changes to a specification that are not Substantive Changes.
+- "Errata" means a set of changes or proposed changes to an OASIS Standard that are not Substantive Changes.

 - "Full Majority Vote" is a TC vote in which more than 50% (more than half) of the Voting Members vote "yes", regardless of the number of Voting Members present in the meeting.
 Abstentions are not counted.
 For example, in a TC in which there are 20 Voting Members, at least 11 Voting Members must vote "yes" for a motion to pass.